romaxrajeev/movie-success-prediction-data-mining/README.md

 # Movie Success Prediction using Data Mining

-Semester 6 Project which predicts the performance of a Bollywood movie based on past data, and also with Youtube statistics for trailer videos.
+Semester 6 Mini Project which predicts the performance of a Bollywood movie based on past data, and also with Youtube statistics for trailer videos.

 ## Installation